-- connect candidates with the community and provide them with learning experiences in a variety of educational environments with exposure to diverse cultures, encouraging candidates to embrace and celebrate the diversity of students in American schools; - are connected with professional courses and are designed to sequentially complement and expand upon University course content; - are assigned by the Coordinator of Field Experiences and take place in selected educational settings that have written contracts with the University, which serve to develop a professional relationship; - · typically take place during daytime school hours; - recognize CAEP/NCATE standards and follow Illinois State Board of Education (ISBE) and the Education Department policies.
+- connect candidates with the community and provide them with learning experiences in a variety of educational environments with exposure to diverse cultures, encouraging candidates to embrace and celebrate the diversity of students in American schools; - are connected with professional courses and are designed to sequentially complement and expand upon University course content; - are assigned by the Coordinator of Field Experiences and take place in selected educational settings that have written contracts with the University, which serve to develop a professional relationship; - typically take place during daytime school hours; - recognize CAEP/NCATE standards and follow Illinois State Board of Education (ISBE) and the Education Department policies.

 The field experiences associated with each program are noted as part of the course descriptions.
 Field experiences completed at other institutions cannot be transferred to the professional program of study at Saint Xavier University.
 A minimum number of clock hours of field experiences are required of all candidates prior to clinical practice (student teaching).
-Candidates who intend to complete their clinical practice in private schools must complete at least 60 clock hours of field experiences in public school settings.